israpps/HDL-Batch-installer/index.md

   <summary> <b> Command line arguments </b></summary>
   <p>

-`--stay-on-top`	forces the GUI to stay on top of every program
+`--stay-on-top`	forces the GUI to stay on top of every program.

-`--redirect-text` redirects log messages from console into two text files found inside `log` folder
+`--redirect-text` redirects log messages from console into two text files found inside `log` folder.

+`--force-max-debug` Program will behave as if highest debug level was selected, independently of the value written on the config file.

   </p>
 </details>